magosil86/bumblebee/vignettes/bumblebee-estimate-transmission-flows-and-ci-tutotial.md

 ## A step further: Exploring available options

-Further to estimating transmission flows, the bumblebee package provides the following:
+Further to estimating transmission flows, the bumblebee package provides estimates for:

-estimates for:

 * p_hat, the probability of linkage between pathogen sequences from two individuals randomly